Redocly/redocly-cli/docs/commands/join.md

 ### prefix-components-with-info-prop

 If any of the input files have conflicting component names, this option can be used to resolve that issue and generate the output file.
-All component names in the output file will be prefixed by the selected property from the `info` object of the corresponding input file(s).
+All component names in the output file are prefixed by the selected property from the `info` object of the corresponding input file(s).

 #### Usage